Christian-Perez/scavenger/README.md

 https://github.com/chrisdillon92/scavenger_api
 ####Link To Ionic Project Repo
 https://github.com/chrisdillon92/scavenger_ionic
+###Installation instructions

 ####To test Ionic App On Your Device
  - Download Ionic View from Google Play or the App Store
  - use app id 4a06f62a
  OR
- - fork / clone this repository to your local machine
+ - fork / clone the scavenger-ionic repository to your local machine
  - navigate to your app
  - connect your phone & allow file transfers
  - run 'ionic run' to install app on your local phone (aditional steps may be required for iphones)
+ -
+ #### To run the API server locally on your machine
+- fork / clone the scavenger-api repository to your local machine
+- navigate to the app
+- in the command line run 'rails db:create db:migrate db:seed'
+- use 'rails s' to launch

 ### Plans for Further Development
 - finish implementing MVP :P